NBISweden/workshop-reproducible-research/pages/containers/containers-7-singularity.md

 image that you want to use on an HPC cluster such as Uppmax where you cannot use Docker.

-> **Tip!** <br>
+!!!
+Tip
-> If you are running singularity through Vagrant VirtualBox you may have to
-> set the temporary directory that Singularity uses during pull/build commands
-> to something with more disk space.
-First run `mkdir ~/tmp` to create a tmp
-> directory inside the home folder of the VirtualBox, then
+    If you are running singularity through Vagrant VirtualBox you may have to set the temporary directory that Singularity uses during pull/build commands to something with more disk space.
+First run `mkdir ~/tmp` to create a tmp directory inside the home folder of the VirtualBox, then `export SINGULARITY_TMPDIR="~/tmp"`.
-> `export SINGULARITY_TMPDIR="~/tmp"`.

 Let's try to convert the Docker image for this course directly from DockerHub using `singularity pull`: